Consumer medicine information

 Ask your doctor or pharmacist to answer any questions you may have.

-• pain or tenderness near the injection site
+• pain or flaking skin where you had the injection

 • headache